statechannels/go-nitro-testground/readme.md

 Docker must be installed and the docker daemon must be running.

-The tests submit transactions to and listen to events on the [Hardhat network](https://hardhat.org/hardhat-network/docs/overview).
-You will need to install [dockerized hardhat](https://github.com/statechannels/hardhat-docker).
+The tests submit transactions to and listen to events on a test blockchain such as [Hardhat network](https://hardhat.org/hardhat-network/docs/overview).
+You will need to install [dockerized hardhat](https://github.com/statechannels/hardhat-docker) or equivalent.
 Simply follow the instructions in the readme.

 ### Instructions